apizzo1/Hindsight_2020/README.md

 **National COVID-19 data** can be viewed by daily case increases or total cases and deaths up to the selected date.
 The mixed bar/line graph can be hovered over for details.

 **National average change in mobility** is displayed in a polar area chart.
-The radial axis corresponds to the factor of increase in activity from baseline.
+The radial axis corresponds to the factor of increase in activity from baseline measurements in January/February 2020.
 For example, a  section with a radial value of _0.7_ represents a _70% increase_ in activity, while a value of _0_ represents _no change_ in activity.

 **Select stock prices** are displayed in a line graph with the selected date highlighted, where they can be compared with up to two other stocks via dropdown menus.